DPlabst/NN-MI/README.md

 ## NN-MI: Neural Network Achievable Information Rate Computation for Channels with Memory

 This repository provides the corresponding program code for the submission "Neural Network Equalizers and Successive Interference Cancellation for Bandlimited Channels with a Nonlinearity" to the *IEEE Transactions on Communications*.
-A pre-print is available [on arXiv soon](https://arxiv.org).
+A pre-print is available [https://arxiv.org/abs/2401.09217](https://arxiv.org/abs/2401.09217).

 The provided functions compute achievable information rates via successive interference cancellation (SIC).